wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 1. Get off the <a target="_blank" href="https://goo.gl/maps/pcTJBZjqWg82SuHB9">Don Chee Way & Steuart St stop</a> and walk to <a target="_blank" href="https://goo.gl/maps/tzPNye5M1coB152r5">177 Steuart</a> into the gift shop within the <a target="_blank" href="https://www.streetcar.org/museum/">Railway Museum</a> to buy their famous mask for introverts: "Information Gladly Given, But Safety Requires Avoiding Unnecessary Conversation".

-    No time? buy from their <a target="_blank" href="https://www.streetcar.org/product-category/store-main/">virtual gift shop</a>.
+    No time?
+Buy it from their <a target="_blank" href="https://www.streetcar.org/product-category/store-main/">virtual gift shop</a>.

-    <strong>Ring the bell</strong> when you're approaching your stop by pulling the metal cord that runs along the side walls.

 1. Hungry already?
 Walk SouthEast kitty-corner for superlative traditional dim sum at <a target="_blank" href="https://goo.gl/maps/tawNRfSj2xPPxFaH8">Yank Sing (Spear Street)</a> (dine in or to go).

 1. Even better, walk NorthEast across The Embarcadero for the amazing gourmet market inside the <a target="_blank" href="https://goo.gl/maps/GMg5oVC8EswCZ2Yd8">Ferry Building</a> under the clock tower and "Port of San Franciso" sign: <a target="_blank" href="https://www.mercato.com/shop/ferry-building">fancy breads, dog treats, mushrooms, chocolates from around the world, caviar, etc.</a>.

+    <strong>Ring the bell</strong> when you're approaching your stop by pulling the metal cord that runs along the side walls.

 1. Get on another street car and off at the <a target="_blank" href="https://goo.gl/maps/LN6UL7123Dvn2EsE9">Exploratorium</a> (a hands-on science museum not just for kids).